Gudermannian function: History

 The inverse from the isometric latitude to spherical latitude is $\phi = \operatorname{gd} \psi.$ (Note: on an ellipsoid of revolution, the relation between geodetic latitude and isometric latitude is slightly more complicated.)

 Gerardus Mercator plotted his celebrated map in 1569, but the precise method of construction was not revealed.
 In 1599, Edward Wright described a method for constructing a Mercator projection numerically from trigonometric tables, but did not produce a closed formula.
 The closed formula was published in 1668 by James Gregory.

+A table featuring circular, hyperbolic and Gudermannian functions together: By providing a column listing a hyperbolic angle u corresponding to each circular angle (labeled "arc", equal to gd u), the sine of the circular arc and the hyperbolic tangent of u could occupy the same column, etc.

 The Gudermannian function per se was introduced by Johann Heinrich Lambert in the 1760s at the same time as the hyperbolic functions.
 He called it the "transcendent angle", and it went by various names until 1862 when Arthur Cayley suggested it be given its current name as a tribute to Christoph Gudermann's work in the 1830s on the theory of special functions.